naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.0.5 =
+* Fixed this intermittent issue: if there are several buttons on the same page the charge would apply with the highest amount regardless of which button was clicked.

 = 1.0.4 =
 * A new customer is now created for each purchase.
 With this feature, a seller will be able to charge the customer later from their Stripe account.